-The Committee will inform and guide work to support the development of the National Carer Strategy (the Strategy).
+The Committee will inform and guide work to support the implementation of the National Carer Strategy (the Strategy) and Action Plan.

-The Strategy will be an overarching national policy framework that will guide actions towards improved coordination of carer policy across Commonwealth portfolios including health and aged care, including mental ill health and palliative care, disability, education, employment and veteran's affairs.
+The Strategy is an overarching national policy framework to guide actions towards improved coordination of carer policy across Commonwealth portfolios including health and aged care, including mental ill health and palliative care, disability, education, employment and veteran's affairs.